-The Texas Torah Institute high school experience is greatly enhanced by extracurricular activities and programming, Varsity and JV Basketball teams, field trips, Shabbatonim and guest lectures.
+The Texas Torah Institute high school experience is greatly enhanced by extracurricular activities and programming including our Varsity and JV Basketball teams, field trips, Shabbatonim, and guest speakers.

 On many Motzai Shabbosos and Sunday afternoons, the Yeshiva provides scheduled trips and activities.
-These activities include bowling, ice skating, arcades and laser tag, attending rodeos and western shows, rock climbing, attending sporting events, and much more.
-These trips and activities add to the student experience at TTI, and provide healthy breaks and outlets for the students.
+These activities include: arcades, bowling, broomball, ice skating, laser tag, rock climbing, rodeos, sporting events, and much more.
+These trips and activities add to the student experience at TTI, and provide healthy breaks and outlets for our talmidim.

 TTI strives to provide its students opportunities for chesed throughout the year.
 Students make themselves available to volunteer at local Kiruv organizations on Shabbos and Yom Tov, visit and uplift the elderly at local nursing homes, and attend and dance at simchos in community to help increase the simcha.